 - Avoid Conflicts: I will notify you of previous clients I've worked with, which conflicts with my ability to provide you with my complete loyalty and fully disclose any material facts that would affect your decisions.

 *Any information you provide is confidential and will never be shared with any third parties without your consent.

 Why I Relocated to Nanaimo

 I have two smaller dogs that fit my lifestyle perfectly.
-The first is named Porter, a Boston Terrier crossed with a Pug that is often mistaken for a Boxer puppy.
-He’s quite athletic and a fast learner.
-The Second is named Gus Gus after the chubby mouse in the Disney Cinderella movie, released in 1950.
+The first is Porter, a Boston Terrier crossed with a Pug often mistaken for a Boxer puppy.
+He's pretty athletic and a fast learner.
+The Second is named Gus Gus, after the chubby mouse in the Disney Cinderella movie, released in 1950.
 Gus Gus is a French Bulldog with a little bit of Boston terrier.
-He’s quite lovable but not the most intelligent at the best of times.
+He's pretty lovable but not the most intelligent at the best of times.

-I've lived in British Columbia most of my life, which began in the Kootenay’s.
+I've lived in British Columbia most of my life, which began in the Kootenays.
 I was born in Nelson into a large Italian family that immigrated to Canada two generations ago.
-When I was quite young moved to Invermere B.C. which is a fantastic resort town in the East Kootenays.
-In Invermere, I was raised to love camping, hiking, skiing, snowmobiling, wakeboarding and all the other actives that we’re blessed to have in British Columbia.
+When I was pretty young, I moved to Invermere B.C., a wonderful resort town in the East Kootenays.
+In Invermere, I was raised to love camping, hiking, skiing, snowmobiling, wakeboarding and all the other activities that we're blessed to have in British Columbia.
 I attended K-12th Grade in Invermere, graduating at the turn of the millennium.

-I moved to Nanaimo in 2009 to Attend Vancouver Island University where I obtain a second degree in Digital Communications.
-After living on the Island for four years, I found that I could not leave such a beautiful place with so many fantastic people.
+I moved to Nanaimo in 2009 to Attend Vancouver Island University, where I obtained a second degree in Digital Communications.
+After living on the Island for four years, I found that I could not leave such a beautiful place with many fantastic people.
 The Central Island allows me to pursue a rich work-life balance and avoid the long winters for which Canada is known.